 Replace your_token with the value of the token you obtained previously, in Step 4.
 There should be a literal space between Bearer and your_token.

 The last step is to click the Run button at the bottom of the Apipheny add-on and then your LinkedIn Ads data will be imported into your Google Sheet.

-After making a successful request to the LinkedIn Ads API, try querying a different LinkedIn Ads API endpoint, or try using one of the more advanced features in the Apipheny add-on, such as:
+After making a successful request to the LinkedIn Ads API, try querying a different LinkedIn Ads API endpoint, or try using one of the more advanced features in the Apipheny add-on.

 Constant Contact API

 Facebook Graph API